-The OIG identified 1 complaint warranting further investigation to determine whether Section 1001-related abuses occurred.
-This complaint was referred to the appropriate DOJ component for further investigation.
-The next section of this report describes the substance of this complaint.
+The OIG identified 2 complaints warranting further investigation to determine whether Section 1001-related abuses occurred.
+These complaints were referred to the appropriate DOJ component for further investigation.
+The next section of this report describes the substance of these 2 complaints.